This post may contain affiliate links. Please read our disclosure policy.

 - Add pine nuts, basil, 1 tablespoon fresh thyme, salt and pepper to the large bowl with vegetables and toss all ingredients together.

-- In a separate bowl mix flour, corn meal and baking powder.
+- In a separate smaller bowl mix flour, corn meal and baking powder.
 Add this to the large bowl and toss again to mix the ingredients.

 - In that same smaller bowl, beat eggs and sugar and add to the large bowl, mixing into ingredients.